 Gamease was incorporated in 2007.
-As of March 31, 2015, the registered capital of Gamease was \$1.3 million and Tao Wang, the former chief executive officer of Changyou, and Dewen Chen, the current Co-Chief Executive Officer of Changyou, held 60% and 40% interests, respectively, in this entity.
+In the second quarter of 2015, Changyou completed the transfer of the equity interests in Gamease held by Tao Wang, the former Chief Executive Officer of Changyou, and Dewen Chen, the current Co-Chief Executive Officer of Changyou, to High Century.
+As of June 30, 2015, the registered capital of Gamease was \$1.3 million and High Century held a 100% interest in this entity.

-Guanyou Gamespace
+· Guanyou Gamespace

 Guanyou Gamespace was incorporated in 2010.
-As of March 31, 2015, the registered capital of Guanyou Gamespace was \$1.5 million and Tao Wang and Dewen Chen held 60% and 40% interests, respectively, in this entity.
+As of June 30, 2015, the registered capital of Guanyou Gamespace was \$1.5 million and Tao Wang and Dewen Chen held 60% and 40% interests, respectively, in this entity.
+In July 2015, Changyou completed the transfer of the equity interests in Guanyou Gamespace held by Tao Wang and Dewen Chen to Gamease.